Mominahabibi19/Lab-Report-4/Lab_Report_4.md

 ![Image](test.png)

 Keys pressed: `cd lab7`, `clear`, `ls`, then I opened lab week4 I select `javac -cp .:lib/hamcrest-core-1.3.jar:lib/junit-4.13.2.jar *.java` , `<ctrl+c>`, then I opened the terminal `<ctrl+v>`, `<enter>`.
-I did exactly the same thing for `java -cp ".;lib/junit-4.13.2.jar;lib/hamcrest-core-1.3.jar" org.junit.runner.JUnitCore ArrayTests` but I change the name of the file to ListExampleTests `<enter>`
+I did exactly the same thing for `java -cp ".;lib/junit-4.13.2.jar;lib/hamcrest-core-1.3.jar" org.junit.runner.JUnitCore ArrayTests` but I change the name of the file to ListExampleTests `java -cp ".;lib/junit-4.13.2.jar;lib/hamcrest-core-1.3.jar" org.junit.runner.JUnitCore ListExampleTests` `<enter>`

-Summarize of the commands I ran: cd lab7 - I changed my current directory to lab7. clear - I like to clear my terminal so It gives me a clean workspace. ls - to see all the list of files and directory of lab 7 so I know which file should I test. javac -cp - compiles all java files using specified classpath to include JUnit and hamcrest lib for running tests. java -cp - runs the Junit tests contained in the ListExampleTests class.
+Summarize of the commands I ran and the effect of those key presses: cd lab7 - I changed my current directory to lab7. clear - I like to clear my terminal so It gives me a clean workspace. ls - to see all the list of files and directory of lab 7 so I know which file should I test. javac -cp - compiles all java files using specified classpath to include JUnit and hamcrest lib for running tests. java -cp - runs the Junit tests contained in the ListExampleTests class.

 ## 7. Edit the code file to fix the failing test

 ![Image](fixed.png)

+Keys pressed: `vim ListExamples.java`, `/index1 <enter>` , 18 times `<down>` `<right> <right> <right>` , `<i>` `<backspace>` type `2`, `<esc>`, `:wq`

+Summarize of the commands I ran and the effect of those key presses: vim ListExamples.java - opens the file in vim test editor. /index1 - doing search

 ## 8. Run the tests, demonstrating that they now succeed
 ![Image](pasd.png)